oroinc/documentation/book/data_api.rst

 A RESTful API should be stateless.
 This means that request authentication should not depend on cookies or sessions.
 Instead, each request should come with some authentication credentials.

-For authentication purposes, **WSSE** mechanism is used - a family of open security specifications for web services, specifically SOAP web services.
+For authentication purposes, **WSSE** mechanism is used—a family of open security specifications for web services, specifically SOAP web services.
 The basic premise of WSSE is that a request header is checked for encrypted credentials, verified using a timestamp and nonce, and authenticated for the requested user using a password digest.